HL7/cql/input/pages/04-logicalspecification.md

 <a name="figure-4-h"></a>
 ![extracted-media/media/image17](extracted-media/media/image17.png){: width=190; height=157; }

-Figure 4‑H - A diagram to explain how ELM represents the construction of a [.kw]#Tuple#
+Figure 4‑H - A diagram to explain how ELM represents the construction of a <span class="kw">Tuple</span>

 ### Instance